helenahan37/book-rental-store/docs/readme.md

     with patch('builtins.input', side_effect=["Python is amazing", "Helena Han"]): add_book(books)

-    # Assert that the book is not added to the list
+    # Assert that the book is already in the list and won't add again
     captured = capsys.readouterr()
     assert "Book 'Python is amazing' already exists in the list." in captured.out
 ```